Excess-GitHub/LLM-Based-APR/README.md

 #### `rbugr`

-As of today, we only support Ubuntu 22.04.
-For other distributions, please open an issue.
+As of today, rbugr only supports Ubuntu 22.04.

 #### Prerequisities
 Use the following to install the compilers/interpreters needed to run submission programs: